 Wyre

 § This page gives an overview of the Wyre local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Wyre, in Lancashire, stretches from the coast at Fleetwood and Cleveleys inland to the Forest of Bowland and the Pennine fringe.
 Fleetwood, at the mouth of the River Wyre, is a planned Victorian town with a fishing heritage and seaside promenade, while Poulton-le-Fylde and Garstang provide historic market town centres.
 The Bowland Fells dominate the eastern part of the district, with heather moorland, valleys, and walking trails, while the Wyre Estuary Country Park and coastal marshes highlight its wildlife habitats.
 Wyre combines coastal, estuarine, and upland landscapes in one district.

-The administrative boundary of Wyre can be viewed on OpenStreetMap: District Boundary of Wyre.
+The administrative boundary of Wyre can also be viewed on OpenStreetMap: District Boundary of Wyre.

 Key Facts about Wyre